reflectoring/reflectoring.github.io/content/blog/2024/2024-02-13-apache-http-client.-classic-apis.md

     }
   }
 ```
-In this example, inside a try-with-resources block, a `CloseableHttpClient` is created using HttpClient's `createDefault()` to manage `HTTP` connections efficiently.

-A `HttpOptions` instance, representing the `OPTIONS` request, is created using the `URIBuilder` class to construct the request `URI`.

-A lambda expression is used to define a response handler for processing the `HTTP` response.
-The handler extracts the headers from the response and converts them into a `Map<String, String>` where the header name serves as the `key` and the header value serves as the `value`.

-The HttpClient's `execute()` method is then invoked to execute the `OPTIONS` request.
+In this example, it populates the `HttpOptions` request and calls HttpClient `execute()` method.
 The response from the server is processed by the handler, and the resulting map of headers is returned to the caller.

-If any exceptions occur during the execution of the `HTTP` request, they are caught, and a `RequestProcessingException` is thrown with an appropriate error message.

 Now let us see how to call this functionality.